learn-co-students/ruby-oo-relationships-practice-auto-shop-exercise-london-web-111819/README.md

 **CarOwner**

-  - Get a list of all owners
+  - Get a list of all owners - Done.

-  - Get a list of all the cars that a specific owner has
+  - Get a list of all the cars that a specific owner has - Done.

-  - Get a list of all the mechanics that a specific owner goes to
+  - Get a list of all the mechanics that a specific owner goes to - Done.

-  - Get the average amount of cars owned for all owners
+  - Get the average amount of cars owned for all owners - Done.

 **Car**

-  - Get a list of all cars
+  - Get a list of all cars - Done.

-  - Get a list of all car classifications
+  - Get a list of all car classifications - Done.

-  - Get a list of mechanics that have an expertise that matches the car classification
+  - Get a list of mechanics that have an expertise that matches the car classification - Done.

 **Mechanic**

-  - Get a list of all mechanics
+  - Get a list of all mechanics - Done.

-  - Get a list of all cars that a mechanic services
+  - Get a list of all cars that a mechanic services - Done.

-  - Get a list of all the car owners that go to a specific mechanic
+  - Get a list of all the car owners that go to a specific mechanic - Done.

-  - Get a list of the names of all car owners who go to a specific mechanic
+  - Get a list of the names of all car owners who go to a specific mechanic - Done.